August 6

 c.
 Moses symbolizes the law.
 Which directive of Jesus is most important to me at the present time?

 d.
 “It is good that we are here.”
-Jesus’ saying should encompass everything we do on earth.
+Jesus’s saying should encompass everything we do on earth.
 Do I have a positive attitude toward life?

 e.
 How can I be more positive right now?

 f.
-They were frightened.
+They were very much afraid.
 When we truly sense the Lord’s presence in our lives, it can truly be incredible.
 In what area of my life do I most sense the Lord’s presence?

 g.
 “Listen to him.”
 This is one of the five or six most important directives from God in my life.
 Do I truly “listen,” that is, not only “hear” but desire to follow the Lord’s directives in every way?